WGFT

-WGFT (1330 AM) – branded ESPN 94.7 – is a commercial daytime-only Sports radio station licensed to Campbell, Ohio.
-The Station is an ESPN Radio Affiliate and airs other various sports play by play events from other networks.
+WGFT (1330 AM) – branded as "Star 94.7" – is a commercial daytime-only radio station licensed to Campbell, Ohio.
 WGFT also simulcasts over Girard translator W234CH (94.7 FM).

 The WGFT studios are located in Liberty Liberty, while the transmitter for WGFT resides on Blaine Avenue in Youngstown's Hazelton neighborhood; W234CH's transmitter is located on Sunset Drive in Youngstown's Pleasant Grove neighborhood.
 In addition to a standard analog transmission, WGFT is available online.